-The aim of the constructor method is to execute all the necessary instructions to set up the object and to assign it a default status.
-In this case we chose to assign a temperature equal to 0° C by default.
-This is done assigning the value 0 to the variable representing the status t_t.
+The aim of the constructor method is to execute all the necessary instructions assign the object its default status.
+In this case we chose to assign a temperature equal to 0°C by default.
+This is done assigning the value 0 to the variable representing the status \t.

 The aim of the method setF() is to assign the temperature to the object, expressing it in degrees Fahrenheit.
-Since we chose to represent the status of the object as a number representing the temperature in degree Celsius, we need to transform the input value in this scale before assigning it to the member t.
+Since we chose to represent the status of the object as a number representing the temperature in degree Celsius, we need to transform the input value in this scale before assigning it to the member \t.